 True growth is the understanding that the way we construct our thinking in the moment is derived initially from our swimming in the pool, and then from the way our thinking changes as we dip a toe in the river.
 It becomes more dynamic as we navigate the rapids, and eventually, by the time we reach the estuary, we recognise that although we’ve reached this brief interlude, what control did we really have on the complete journey?
 Fleeting at best!
 And then we enter the ocean…

-Finally, bringing it back to Open Source Development, the reason those in group 3 do not pay a monetised fee is because they are effectively paying by virtue of their participation.
+Finally, bringing it back to Open Source Development, the reason those in Group 3 do not pay a monetised fee is because they are essentially paying by virtue of their participation.
 They have what is called a social contract.
 By moving between groups, helping others to think differently, they offer more than money in terms of return on investment.
 If they have come through the ranks and progressed from group 1 to 2 and then 3, they have earned their place in group 3.